beluci-dev/H3/README.md

-	text:'',   // Text to display under a element html:'',   // HTML to display under a element (like text but can render html syntaxes) value:'',  // Value of the element (Usually used in inputs) holder:''  // Placeholder of the element (Usually used in inputs) }
+	text:'',   // Text to display under a element html:'',   // HTML to display under a element (like text but can render html syntaxes) value:'',  // Value of the element (Usually used in inputs) holder:'', // Placeholder of the element (Usually used in inputs) data:{},   // Object to save data in the DOM element style:{}   // Custom style for each object
+}
 ```